gthampak/physinet.io/README.md

 This result proves our assumption that all 3 of RNN (LSTM), ESN and LNN are not very accurate at predicting double pendulum, but overall RNN < LNN (ESN not included since unfortunately it has not been working).
 This also proves our assumption that LNN makes a physically credible prediction and is able to learn the actual physical rules of the system.

 The result section should also feature a discussion of how and why ESN failed to work.

+#### Ethical Implication and Discussion

+A possible ethical issue in this instance is the use of overideal training data.
+The IBM double pendulum dataset that is used for training is a dataset that is clean and not noisy: it is filmed with a high speed camera in a controlled environment, with carefully measured axis markers and angular values.
+However, it is possible that the models we train with this dataset are incapable of handling a noisy system, such as validation on a user-generated double pendulum path.
+We will analyze this issue in our validation of each model with the Pomona College double pendulum.

+This ethical implication has far reaching issues in multiple areas.
+If a trained model is only able to operate in the space of clean data, then in certain edge-cases or uncommon cases, the model will experience a high error rate.
+This is especially alarming in areas such as facial or speech recognition, where there may be high amounts of variation in the noisiness of images or audio, and error may result in a range of consequences from inconvenience to life-changing.

+***

+### Reflection

+What would you do differently next time?

+- Reach out to authors and researchers much earlier in the process and ask for help.
+It turned out that they were pretty responsive and excited that there are people working on extensions to their projects.
+If we did it earlier, we think our jobs would have been much easier.
+We also should have started training our networks earlier so we would have more time to make adjustments and tune our hyperparameters more.
+- Do more readings earlier on.
+- Spend more time training each network.
+- Ask more questions.
+- Do more research on how to compare different kinds of Neural Networks and how to make sure we're not putting in more time or effort into one or the other.
+Example: theoretically LNNs are supposed to perform the best.
+But did it perform the best in our research because of reseacher bias or because it actually did?

+How would you continue this work (e.g., what extensions would you pursue)?

+- Hamiltonian network.
+- Work on all three kinds of datasets more completely.
+- Use more statistical metrics for network comparison.

 ***